-This study, was designed to test AAA activity in the urine after consumption of standard dosage of Cranberex.® The study found that AAA response increased rapidly in all participants 3 – 6 hours after consumption of Cranberex®.
-Half of the participants achieved 100% or significant bacterial Anti-Adhesion Activity, while half achieved 50%, resulting in an average of 75% AAA. (see fig 2).
+This study, was designed to test actual anti-adhesion activity in the urine after consumption of two doses (1 dose in the evening and 1 dose in the morning) of Cranberex® (at recommended dosage level) in human participants.
+The report states that AAA response increased rapidly in all participants 3 – 6 hours after consumption of Cranberex™.
+Half of the participants achieved 100% or significant bacterial Anti-Adhesion Activity, while half achieved 50%, resulting in an average of 75% AAA.
+(See fig 3).

-The recent, multicentric randomized, double blind clinical trial clearly affirmed a bacterial anti-adhesion effect in urine, based upon 36mg/day of cranberry PAC (by BL-DMAC method) .
+The recent, multicentric randomized, double blind clinical trial clearly affirmed, for the first time, a bacterial anti-adhesion effect in urine, based upon 36mg/day of cranberry PAC (by BL-DMAC method) .
 It also reported that effectiveness was dose-dependent, prolonged up to 24 hours with 72 mg of PAC, and increasing with the amount of PAC (by BL-DMAC method) consumed.

 * Copies of these tests and studies are available upon request

 The U.S. produces over 90% of the world’s Cranberry crop, and about 85% of this is produced in the North East (primarily Wisconsin and Massachusetts).